tautology0/BBCdisks/README.md

 All programs released into the public domain under the GPL.

-As for support, I coded these for my own use (and to get me back into C coding
+As for support, I coded these for my own use.
-- too long doing Sys Admin work :-), but if you do use them and want extra stuff just send me an email (to dave@muspellheim.demon.co.uk)

 (C) Copyright 30/12/1999 David Lodge